2021 Professional Development Conference:

 - The Networking Reception brings together students, speakers, alumni, sponsors, and invited guests to network and reflect on the day.

 The Planning Committee invites proposals for sixty-to-seventy-minute Competency-Centered Break-Out Sessions from Stetson University College of Law full-time faculty, adjunct faculty, staff, alumni, and members of our legal community.

 The Campus to Career Program Committee will apply the following selection criteria:

-- The Break-Out features interactivity with immediate feedback.
+- The program features interactivity with immediate feedback.

 - The topic is engaging for students.

 - The program is supported by research.

 - The program is accessible to students.